gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 ### HPS to IPS Connecting Wires

 Each connection needs 3 wires.
 Hammer sensors require 3 wires * 88 keys = 264 wires and damper sensors require another 264 wires.
-As an example of connection approach, see video on my YouTube chanenl https://www.youtube.com/watch?v=gNeLMGaxmG0 at approximately the 1:40 time mark.
+As an example of connection approach, see *stem piano* video https://www.youtube.com/watch?v=gNeLMGaxmG0 at approximately the 1:40 time mark.

 ### HPS Fasteners